Skills & Traits

 (Extraordinary)

-At the start of each drive, after setting up but before the Kick-off, you may choose to remova an extra D3 players with this Extraordinary skill from your Reserves box and set them up on the pitch, even if this takes the number of players on the pitch above 11.
-These players may not be placed on the Line of Scimmage or in a Wide Zone.
+During each Start of Drive sequence, after Step 2 but before Step 3, you may remove D3 players with this Trait from the Reserves box of your dugout and set them up on the pitch, allowing you to set up more than the usual 11 players.
+These extra players may not be placed on the Line of Scrimmage or in a Wide Zone.

 Swoop